sakosy/arch_katas_2021/README.md

 On "TEST" & "PROD" environments: Requests latency exceed required limits.
 HTTP 200 Return Codes exceed required limits.

-On "TEST" environment: The number of instances has not been increased to 2 or has not been descreased to 1.
+On "TEST" environment: The number of instances has not been increased to 2 or has not been decreased to 1.

 ## Architecture Decision Records